Inside the referees’ locker room: An explanation of the controversial red card on Sounders’ Chad Marshall

 “You see, the angles that were shown (on TV) apparently don’t show this,’’ he said.

 Then, using words directly from Toledo’s written explanation, Gantar said the footage showed Marshall delivering “a straight leg, cleats to the knee’’ and held up the video showing the defender making contact with Russell in that fashion.
-“And so, what this is…is endangering the safety of an opponent.
+“And so, what this is … is endangering the safety of an opponent.
 That’s a borderline broken leg (threat), or whatever on that front.’’

-At this point, Toldeo and the other assistants nodded in agreement.
+At this point, Toledo and the other assistants nodded in agreement.
 Gantar continued on, explaining that the ball was going in a different direction from Marshall when he had already started thrusting out his leg towards Russell.

-Again, Toldeo animatedly nodded in agreement.
+Again, Toledo animatedly nodded in agreement.

-“Look at what we did over here,’’ Toldeo said, pointing at the video.
+“Look at what we did over here,’’ Toledo said, pointing at the video.
 “And he (Gantar) will explain everything.’’

-Toldeo then backed away.
+Toledo then backed away.

 “I don’t know if this is helpful to you, or not,’’ Gantar said, motioning to the video.